-The Company will apply for the Common Stock to be quoted on the Nasdaq National Market under the symbol "TREX."
+The Company will apply for the Common Stock to be listed on the New York Stock Exchange under the symbol " $\,$ ."

 TRANSFER AGENT AND REGISTRAR

 The Company will designate a transfer agent and registrar for the Common Stock prior to the consummation of the Offering.